 Workers who have recent experience working in Ontario in an in-demand occupation may be eligible for Canadian permanent residence through Ontario’s Employer Job Offer In-Demand Skills Stream.

 This stream is a part of the Ontario Immigrant Nominee Program (OINP), through which Ontario can nominate individuals for permanent residence based on their ability to settle in the province permanently.

-Among other eligibility criteria, applicants must have a permanent, full-time job offer from an employer in Ontario in one of seven occupations, as well as 12 months of work experience in that occupation in Ontario within the past 36 months.
+Among other eligibility criteria, applicants must have a permanent, full-time job offer from an employer in Ontario in one of the stream’s in-demand occupations, as well as nine months of work experience in that occupation in Ontario within the past 36 months.
 There are 23 in-demand occupations, but notably 13 of these occupations are only eligible if the job offer is for a position located outside the Greater Toronto Area (GTA).

 The Employer Job Offer In-Demand Skills Stream is not aligned with the federal Express Entry immigration selection system.
 Because this stream has opened for new applications from applicants in occupations that fall under skills levels C or D in the National Occupational Classification (NOC), individuals who may not be eligible to immigrate to Canada through Express Entry, or through another existing OINP stream, may now find that are eligible for provincial nomination in Ontario.